hexhex/hexlite/README.md

   * Debian 8.6 (jessie) is tested
   * Ubuntu 14.04 can not work without manual installation of cmake 3.1 or higher (for buildling clingo)

+* Using the Docker image

+  There is a Dockerfile that builds a docker image where hexlite and its source code is installed.

+  Build the image with

+  $ ./build-docker-image.sh

+  Run the image and start a shell in the image with

+  $ ./run-docker-image.sh

+  In the image, run an example:

+  # cd /opt/hexlite
+  # hexlite --pluginpath /opt/hexlite/plugins --plugin testplugin -- tests/inputs/extatom2.hex

+  Should give the output:

+  {prefix("test:"),more("a","b","c"),complete("test: a b c")}

 # Running Hexlite on Examples in the Repository

 * If ``hexlite`` by itself shows the help, you can run it on some examples in the repository.